VainlyStrain/Vailyn/README.md

 (will start a ncat listener for you)

 * Full automation in crawler mode:
-`$ Vailyn -v "http://root-url.site" -a 5 -l ANY ANY` _you can also specify depths, lookup file here_
+`$ Vailyn -v "http://root-url.site" -a 5` _you can also specify depths, lookup file here_

 * Full automation, but Arjun needs `--stable`:
-`$ Vailyn -v "http://root-url.site" -a 5 -l ANY ANY -k ANY`
+`$ Vailyn -v "http://root-url.site" -a 5 -k ANY`

 ### Demo